The Sunday Wash Guide to a Clean Bedroom

 The challenge is drying them out properly: pick a sunny day, or find a commercial dryer if you need extra help — these are bigger and can accommodate more items.
 All items should be washed only on a gentle cycle.
 Some washing machines also have a “bedding cycle” to accommodate the laundering of larger items.

 • Pillows: wash two at a time for balance in your washing machine.
+For the Sunday Have-It-All pillow, separate both layers before throwing them in the wash.
 We like to wash with cold water to conserve energy, though washing with hot water is advisable if you need to disinfect your pillows.
+For the outer down layer of our pillow, ensure that it is fully dried to prevent clumping.

 • Bolsters: Do not wash your bolsters in the machine if there are rips or tears, as this can result in a fluff fiasco should the bolster come apart during the wash.
 Wash one at a time if your bolster is relatively bulky, and add towels to the washing machine to help balance the load.
 You may want to add a rinse cycle if your bolster fluffier.
 Alternatively, you can also soak your bolsters in the bathtub if you have one.
 Reshape the bolster when it’s out of the machine before drying.